At a glance

-In Wisconsin, a drunk driving arrest usually results in at least two criminal charges: Operating while under the influence of an intoxicant (OWI), and Prohibited Alcohol Concentration (PAC).
+In Wisconsin, a drunk driving arrest typically results in at least two criminal charges: Operating While Under the Influence of an Intoxicant (OWI) and Operating with a Prohibited Alcohol Concentration (PAC).

 Read Also: What does operating with PAC mean in Wisconsin?